Chapter 5 : Certifiably Quirky

-Her eyes flash lividly and every pristine hair on her head bristles.
+Every pristine hair on her head bristles.
 "God, no!
-Why do you keep siding with Henry?
+Stop siding with Henry.
 I am not interested in Scorpius and he is definitely, definitely not interested in me."

-With her utter vehemence, I'm inclined to believe her but my doubt asks a question for me instead.
-"Then what's with the break-up?"
+With her utter vehemence, I'm inclined to believe her but—"Then what's with the break-up?"

 "I don't know, it happens!
 People fall out of love.
 I told them they were incompatible from the start.
 This is just my I-told-you-so."